How do I delete or remove an exported environment variable?

 Environment variables are useful OS features that allow programs and operating systems to know where files are installed, where to store temporary files, where to find user profile settings, and many more.

-However, Environment Variables can cause issues for you in some instances of your life.
+However, environmental variables can cause issues for you in some instances of your life.
 One of the issues or problems looks like this: Sometimes it happens that you already have exported to set the environment variables for the program or driver but you haven't installed the software yet.
 Now if you try to install the same software you get some error.

 Method 1: Using an unset command